Advertising Policies and Guidelines

 All rates listed are non-commissionable (net) rates.

 Make checks and mail orders payable to SMU Division of Journalism and list the publication where the ad will run in the memo.

 MasterCard, VISA, American Express and Discover accepted.

 All advertising is payable in advance.
-Credit is offered on a limited basis to preferred advertisers, and is subject to approval by business office.
+Credit is offered on a limited basis to preferred advertisers, and is subject to approval by The Daily Campus’s business office.

-Any agency placing an ad will accept full responsibility for placement and payment thereof.
+Any agency placing an ad will accept full responsibility for placement and pre-payment thereof.

 Campus advertisements must be paid in advance with a signed check request, cash, or charged to a campus account number, MasterCard, VISA, American Express or Discover account.

 Requests must be received by noon three business days before publication.
 There will be no refunds after this deadline.

 Advertisers scheduling yearly contracts will receive our lowest rate.
 Ask your representative or call 214-768-5769.

 Available by 3 p.m., three business days before publication.
 All corrections or changes must be received no later than 3 p.m., TWO business days before publication.